How to Create Content That Fills Funnel Gaps

 Every piece of content should encourage your people, help them get to know you, qualify themselves, AND make sure that leads don’t fall off just because you didn’t get them what they needed at the right time.
 (Or sent them to the wrong place.)

 Push the decision.
-Straight up.

 Remember the old saying: people buy with the heart, then back their play with the mind.